epotimeT/epotimeT/README.md

 ## Currently Working on 💻

-- Building a personal resume website
+- Building a personal resume website (check out my progress @ https://epotimet.github.io/portfolio_website/)
 - World domination and such 🌍
 - I’m currently looking for new opportunities 🔭